statespace-tech/toolfront/docs/index.md

 - `curl -X GET https://api.example.com/data` calls an API
 ```

-Launch browsing sessions with ToolFront's Python SDK, or build your own browsing agent with the MCP.
+You can launch browsing sessions with ToolFront's Python SDK, or build your own browsing agent with the MCP.
 Browsing is always powered by your own models.

 === ":simple-python:{ .middle } &nbsp; SDK"
     ```python